aianta/Informly/README.md

 And to a lesser extent:
 * Warning and fact-checking labels.

 >Note: Informly is an firefox extension aiming to provide a bite-sized 'proof-of-concept' for what is otherwise a much grander vision for a platform for misinformation research, monitoring and prevention.
-Some features are more illustrative of what could be rather than what is currently implemented.
+Some features are more illustrative of what could be.

 Informly scans user comments as they're being typed for submission on social media sites (for the prototype we focus on [Reddit](https://www.reddit.com)), and highlights potential misinformation in the comment box before it is posted.
 In this way, misinformation may be stopped *before* it needs to be counteracted down the road.